educrot/SPOCK/docs/source/content/installation.rst

  * the SSO HUB,
  * SNO reduction PC.

-If so, the first step is to create a `/credentials` folder in /SPOCK/SPOCK/` and add a password.csv` fil` in this folder.
+If so, the first step is to create a */credentials* folder in */SPOCK/SPOCK/* and add a *password.csv* file in this folder.
 Contact Elsa Ducrot or more details (educrot@uliege.be)